evergreen-ci/evergreen/docs/02-Configure-a-Project/01-Project-Configuration-Files.md

     defined in `task_groups` under the tasks of a given build variant.
 -   `tags`: optional list of tags to group the build variant for alias definitions (explained [here](#task-and-variant-tags))
 -   `disable`: determines whether or not a build variant will run or not.
 Set to false by default
+-   `patch_only`: if set, the tasks under the build variant can only run in patches.

 Additionally, an item in the `tasks` list can be of the form